christinelin8/christinelin8/README.md

 #### Some things about me:

 - 🌱 Learning at the moment: HTML, CSS, and Javascript
-- 🌱 I'm currently working on creating webpages and learning APIs
+- 🌱 I'm currently working on creating my portfolio and learning APIs
 - 🌱 Some of my hobbies are reading, tennis, playing video games especially League of Legends